WitchDevelops/minimal-portfolio/README.md

 }
 ```

-* when using multiple classes in JSX one has to precede the className declaration with the dolalr sign and basically template literals syntax.
+* when using multiple classes in JSX one has to precede the className declaration with the dollar sign and basically template literals syntax.
 Like this:

 ```jsx
 <header className={`${styles.home__intro} ${styles.padding_2}`}>